koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Brent is not allowed to fix the escalations himself, he must guide the 3s.
 - All the fixes must be documented by the level 3s upon resolving an incident.

-### Refusing Work
-Patty realizes a lot of changes are not getting done and the change request cards are piling up.
-Changes go in but never come out.

-> But changes need to get done, right?
-That’s why they’re changes.
-But when was the question ever asked whether we should accept the work?
-And on what basis did we ever make that decision?

 ### Quality Assurance
 Two hours after the Phoenix deployment was scheduled to start, and things are not looking good.